KieranPritchard/kieranpritchard.github.io/_posts/2025-03-05-how-i-started-programming.md

 category: Programming
 topic_class: topicTwo
 header_image: /res/Header-Images/How-I-Started-Programming-Thumbnail.webp
-header_image_alt: "Code on a computer screen."
+header_image_alt: "A computer monitor displaying a Python code file in a dark-themed programming editor."
-thumbnail: /res/Icons/How-I-Started-Programming-Thumbnail.webp
+thumbnail: /res/Icons/blog-icons/How-I-Started-Programming-Thumbnail.webp
-thumbnail_alt: "Thumbnail image of code on a monitor in a dark room."
+thumbnail_alt: "A computer monitor displaying a Python code file in a dark-themed programming editor."
 description: "This blog post is a reflection on the beginning of my programming journey.
 I wanted to share with you how I got started, how I began learning, and offer some personal tips and advice for anyone looking to start their own path in programming."
 ---